kekkooo/kekkooo.github.io/_posts/2016-10-07-hello-scala.md

 category: [SCALA]
 ---

-Hello, in this blog I would like show some of the things I learnt or I am currently learning, trying to avoid long explainations in favour of code snippets.
+Hello, in this blog I would like show some of the things I learnt or I am currently learning.
+I will try to avoid long explainations in favour of code snippets.

 Given that I am currently working in Scala, here's how I greet the readers.